err0r500/microfrontends/README.md

 ```

 ## Motivation
 Elm is a quite powerful language when dealing with data complexity.
-Unfortunately not much frontend developers are comfortable with it.
+Unfortunately not many frontend developers are comfortable with it.

+Webcomponents allow different teams to build dumb components (display data, emmit events, style) in the framework they prefer and ship them as webcomponents.

+Elm only is used to integrate all the components together.